plone/plone.testing/src/plone/testing/zope.rst

 It is common to combine the ``zopeApp()`` context manager with a stacked ``DemoStorage`` to set up a layer-specific fixture.
 As a sketch:::

-    from plone.testing import Layer, wsgi, zodb
+    from plone.testing import Layer, zope, zodb

     class MyLayer(Layer):
-        defaultBases = (wsgi.STARTUP,)
+        defaultBases = (zope.STARTUP,)

         def setUp(self):
             self['zodbDB'] = zodb.stackDemoStorage(self.get('zodbDB'), name='MyLayer')
-            with wsgi.zopeApp() as app:
+            with zope.zopeApp() as app:

                 # Set up a fixture, e.g.:
                 app.manage_addFolder('folder1')